Release Process

 After running the release script:

-# Open CHANGELOG.md and edit the new version section
+# Open CHANGELOG.md and complete the new version section

 # Add detailed descriptions, migration guides, etc.